Nek5000/NekDoc/source/tutorials/multi_rans.rst

 	end

-``ngeom`` specifies the number of overlapping Schwarz-like iterations, while ``ninter`` controls the time extrapolation order of boundary conditions of the overlapping interface. ``ninter=1`` is unconditionally stable, while a higher temporal order will typically require more iterations for stability (``ngeom>2``).
+``ngeom`` specifies the number of overlapping Schwarz-like iterations, while ``ninter`` controls the time extrapolation order of boundary conditions at the overlapping interface. ``ninter=1`` is unconditionally stable, while a higher temporal order will typically require more iterations for stability (``ngeom>2``).
 For computational savings, we maintain first order temporal extrapolation for this tutorial.
 ``nfld_neknek`` specifies the number of total field arrays that are transferred between the two meshes